FaustoRossi/react-alkemy-challenge/README.md

-# Getting Started with Create React App
+# React project made for Alkemy React Challenge

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).